Within UCLan’s four research strands, there is an extensive portfolio of active research themes, which are listed here alphabetically.

 UCLan is involved in a number of ground-breaking research projects in the field of Journalism, Media Theory and Practice.

-The Lancashire Law School has a strong research culture with a number of activities rated as ‘internationally excellent in previous Research Assessment Exercises.
+The School of Law and Social Science has a strong research culture with a number of activities rated as ‘internationally excellent in previous Research Assessment Exercises.

 UCLan research in literature and cultures develops our appreciation of cultural expression and performance across the Anglophone world.